LEADING OFF: Kwan delivers again, Rogers twins together

 “Probably if you put them in the same uniform you couldn’t tell them apart,” Padres manager Bob Melvin said.
 “I know it’s a special day for both of them being able to be on the field together.
 There’s twins and then there’s twins, and that is a difficult one to tell apart.”

+Both pitched in relief Monday night and played a significant role in the outcome, too.
+Taylor Rogers earned his third save and Tyler took the loss in San Diego’s 4-2 victory over the Giants.

-Yu Darvish starts for San Diego on Tuesday night.
+Yu Darvish starts for the Padres on Tuesday night.
 In his season debut last week at Arizona, he had a no-hitter in progress but was pulled following the sixth inning after throwing 92 pitches.

 DOUBLE DEBUT